-Role Designated Person Responsibility SEND Governor Phillip Bellas Meet the SENCo on a termly basis, to learn about the school's SEND provision and monitor the implementation of the SEND Policy.
-To check the school is working in accordance with the requirements of the Children and Families Act 2014 and the SEND Code of Practice: 0-25 Years (2015).
+Role Designated Person Responsibility SEND Richard Hewitt Meet the SENCo on a termly basis, to learn about Governor the school's SEND provision and monitor the implementation of the SEND Policy.
+To check the school is working in accordance with the requirements of the Children and Families Act

+2014 and the SEND Code of Practice: 0-25 Years (2015).
 Keep informed of developments in SEND nationally, locally and within the school.
-Teaching Assistants Line managed by the SENCo, Rachel Sillett and Deputy Headteacher Anna Constable To support class teachers To follow the intervention programmes and work towards the targets set for children with SEND, in Interventions, 1:1 or in a small group.
-Safeguarding Stephen Kear (Headteacher) Anna Constable (Deputy Headteacher) To provide support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+Teaching Line managed by the To support class teachers Assistants SENCo, Rachel Sillett To follow the intervention programmes and work towards the targets set for children with SEND, in Interventions, 1:1 or in a small group.
+Safeguarding Stephen Kear (Headteacher) Anna Constable (Deputy Headteacher) Sophie Peters (Class teacher) To provide support to staff members to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
 Pupil Premium Grant and Looked After Children Funding Stephen Kear (Headteacher) Provision is collated by the Headteacher from SEND and other areas of provision.
 Medical Needs Virginia Stephenson To meet the medical needs of pupils in accordance with policies, e.g. supporting children with medical conditions.